FreddyJohn/PieceTable/README.md

 This is a Java implementation of the sequence data structure known as a PieceTable inspired from -> https://github.com/saiguy3/piece_table and without a Java implementation I created my own.

-The only difference is that it has been modified to work with any arbitrary byte streams and use RandomAccessMemory to store the bytes externally outside program memory.
+The only difference is that it has been modified to work with any arbitrary byte streams and use RandomAccessFile to store the bytes externally outside program memory.
 My intuition for the PieceTable is that it is easier to reorganize a description of the data than the actual data.
 We always append the data to the end of the buffer and do the expensive splice operation only on the description.
 Even though dynamic set operations add, find, and remove are linear time it is sufficiently negligible because they potentially operate on exponentially smaller amounts of bytes to complete in comparsion to actual data.